Sabirah42/Serverless_CICD/task_03.md

 - Build a CI-CD pipeline using Jenkins
 - Interact with AWS using the command line
 - Automate the software development lifecycle by connecting different developer tools to each other
+- Debugging connectivity issues between tools running in the Cloud

 ## Create a diagram of your desired pipeline